 Your pension options

 You might benefit from consolidating several UK pensions into one to provide a coherent, more cost-effective investment platform for your retirement income.
 But you also need to consider the French tax implications of the various options and compare their tax efficiency.
+Also, remember that receiving pension income in sterling when you spend euros on a day-to-day bases exposes you to conversion costs and exchange rate risk.

 Retirement in France

 If moving permanently to France is on the cards, it is especially important to review your retirement strategy early.
-Not only will you need to consider your residence status and cross-border tax implications, you will need to adapt your estate planning to suit the very different local succession rules.
+Not only will you need to consider your residence status and cross-border tax implications, you will need to adapt your estate planning to suit the very different French succession rules.

 Preparing in advance can reap many benefits, such as lowering taxation and avoiding France’s forced heirship rules.
-For example, there are various ways of owning property in France, which can impact succession rights and tax, so explore your options and understand how they relate to your family circumstances – particularly if you and/or your spouse have children from previous relationships or you are not married or in a civil partnership.
+For example, there are various ways of owning property in France, which can impact succession rights and tax, so explore your options and understand how they relate to your family circumstances – particularly if you and/or your spouse have children from a previous relationship or you are not married or in a civil partnership.

 In any case, careful planning is the key to minimising taxation and maximising the available opportunities so that you can enjoy your dream retirement with long-term financial security.

-Contact a locally-based adviser
+Contact a locally-based adviser today.